10th February 2017

 Amsterdam is well-known for its numerous canals, quirky coffee shops, and the seemingly endless tourist attractions; one of them being the Heineken Experience.
 Established in 1864, Heineken is one of the largest beer producers in the world, and you can now learn all about it in this exciting, interactive tour of the original brewery.

 The facility was built as the first Heineken brewery in 1867, but it closed down in 1988 and moved to a larger facility.
 The building now lives on as the Heineken Experience, which features a museum and many interactive attractions for visitors to explore.
 As well as learning about the history of the Heineken family, visitors also get the chance to have a little fun by making their own music video!
 What makes this tour special is its multimedia exhibit, where visitors ‘become’ a beer, and get shaken up and sprayed with water!

 Amsterdam is charming in the colder months, and it’s also the cheapest time to visit.
-Airfares are at their lowest in November and February, with return flights at £47.00* from London Airports towards the end of February this year.
+Airfares are at their lowest in November and February.
 There are also plenty of attractions surrounding the brewery, including the Anne Frank House, the Van Gogh Museum, and Vondelpark.

 Sitting in Southern Germany, close to the tourist hot-spot of Munich, is Erding, a small town best known for the family-run Erdinger Brewery.
 Since 2000, visitors have been able to take a tour around the world’s largest wheat beer brewery, where they are taken on a journey through the world of Erdinger Weissbier.